 Traditionally, many wildlife biologists discover ways to encourage large numbers of animals in order to support recreational hunting and tourism.
-Today, many efforts to conserve work with government officials, which protect species from threats and help bring livelihood population back to a sustainable level.
+Today, many efforts to conserve work with government officials, which protect species from threats and help bring the livelihood population back to a sustainable level.

-Most veterinarians and wildlife biologists work on research groups with other scientists and technologists.
+Most veterinarians and wildlife biologists work in research groups with other scientists and technologists.
 For example, veterinarians and wildlife biologists may work with environmental scientists and hydropower to monitor water pollution and its effects on animal populations.

 Wildlife biologists have many different responsibilities that may include the above and more.
 In general, to manage and study the population of animals, they must use their knowledge of wildlife and habitat.

 Those who do indoor work may spend hours in front of a computer or work in a laboratory such as animal blood tests.
 On the other hand, wildlife biologists living abroad can do this during snow, rain, or extreme heat.
 However, most of the time it does not work when it rains or other dangerous weather conditions.